Yui-Ezic/valinor-openapi-serializer/README.md

 require 'vendor/autoload.php';

-// You can use to None::class to represent absence of property (field) readonly class QueryObject
+// You can use the None::class to represent absence of property (field) readonly class QueryObject
 {
     public function __construct(